 But, sometimes motherboards also cause this issue.
 If you are sure about your PSU that is providing a high-watt power supply, then the problem is on the motherboard side.

-The reasons for a motherboard to cause the freezing issue are:
+The reasons for a motherboard causes the freezing issue are:

 - Dust on the board cause malfunctioning

-- Motherboard reaches its maximum operating temperature levels
+- The motherboard reaches its maximum operating temperature levels

 - Somewhere on the board, the circuit connections were disturbed